 What Is A Macro-Influencer?
 Definition, Pros and Cons & Examples

 Aided by the popularity of Instagram Stories, Instagram has quickly grown past 700 million monthly active users in 2017.
 Instagram influencer marketing spend is projected to reach $2 billion by 2019 with brands eager to leverage social media influencers on Instagram to impactfully reach and message millions.

-The popularity of influencer marketing has quickly given rise to “micro-influencers,” social media users and personalities primarily categorized by their smaller audiences.
-Conversely, “macro-influencers” are power users and widely recognized tastemakers and trendsetters many of which have followings in the hundreds of thousands or millions.
-Brands typically partner with macro-influencers for their reach/visibility, shareability, and lower CPMs (cost per impression).
+The popularity of influencer marketing has quickly given rise to “micro-influencers,” social media users and personalities primarily categorized by their smaller audiences (10,000-50,000 followers).
+Conversely, “macro-influencers” are power users and widely recognized tastemakers and trendsetters, with followings between 500,000 and 1 million.
+Brands typically partner with macro-influencers for their reach, visibility, shareability, and lower CPMs (cost per impression).

 Defining What Is a Macro-Influencer:

 Macro-influencers are social media influencers with the largest followings on major social networks such as YouTube, Instagram, Facebook, and in some cases, individual blogs.
 As more and more people join and spend time on social media and as more individual users aspire to become influencers themselves, a group of veteran social media influencers and leaders has emerged.